open-feature/open-feature-operator/docs/feature_flag_configuration.md

                 defaultVariant: "bar"
 ```

-Within the CRD there are 2 main objects, namely the `featureFlagSpec` and the `syncProvider` each offering a different set of configurations for the injected `flagd` sidecars.

 ## featureFlagSpec

 The `featureFlagSpec` is an object representing the flag configurations themselves, the documentation for this object can be found [here](https://github.com/open-feature/flagd/blob/main/docs/configuration/flag_configuration.md).